Cody Deaner: The Deaners (2018–2020)

-Violent By Design/The Design (2020–present)
+Violent By Design/The Design (2020–2024)

 On December 12, 2020, at Final Resolution, during a match between Eric Young and Rhyno, Cody turned heel and attacked his tag team partner Cousin Jake, thus ending the Deaners tag team and aligning himself with Young and Joe Doering.
 After numerous video packages hinting at a character change, Deaner debuted a newly shaved head, trimmed beard and all black attire on the January 5, 2021, edition of Impact!.
 In the same episode he and Joe Doering defeated Rhino and Cousin Jake.
 On Impact's website, it was revealed his ring name was shortened to simply Deaner.
-At Hard to Kill, Deaner, Doering, and Young began going under the name Violent By Design (VBD), as they defeated Tommy Dreamer, Rhino, and Cousin Jake.
+At Hard To Kill, Deaner, Doering, and Young began going under the name Violent By Design (VBD), as they defeated Tommy Dreamer, Rhino, and Cousin Jake.

-On the June 3 2021 episode of Impact!, VBD leader Eric Young invoked the Freebird Rule and Deaner was given a share of the Impact World Tag Team Championship - which had been recently won by VBD teammates Doering and Rhino - marking his first title in Impact Wrestling.
+On the June 3, 2021 episode of Impact!, VBD leader Eric Young invoked the Freebird Rule and Deaner was given a share of the Impact World Tag Team Championship - which had been recently won by VBD teammates Doering and Rhino - marking his first title in Impact Wrestling.
 VBD would lose the titles to The Good Brothers (Doc Gallows and Karl Anderson) in a four-way tag team match at Slammiversary, that also involved Rich Swann and Willie Mack, and Fallah Bahh and No Way.

 In early 2022, VBD formed an alliance with the Good Brothers, teaming with them at Hard To Kill to take on Eddie Edwards, Rich Swann, Willie Mack, Heath and Rhino in a 10-man Hardcore War match in a losing effort.

 On March 5, at Sacrifice, Young and Doering defeated The Good Brothers to win the Impact World Tag Team Championship for the second time, again with Deaner being also recognized as champion under the Freebird Rule.

 After losing the tag titles at Under Siege, Deaner and Doering focused more on helping Young try to win the Impact World Championship during the summer of 2022, but were unsuccessful.

 Following Kon and Alan Angels being added to VBD, Deaner would defeat Young in a cinematic prison fight (where it was implied Deaner stabbed him with a shiv) on the December 1 episode of Impact, thus becoming the new leader of the group and renaming it The Design.

-Professional speaking career
+At Final Resolution on December 9, 2023, Deaner unsuccessfully challenged Tommy Dreamer for the Impact Digital Media Championship.

-In 2014, Gray started to do some smaller speaking engagements.
-In 2017, Gray began doing larger motivational speaking engagements and has now spoken in front of thousands of youth for various community organizations, elementary schools, high schools, conferences and charities.
-He speaks about daring to dream big, overcoming adversity, and the power of positivity and influence.
+On February 1, 2024, Deaner officially dissolved The Design, stating that it was his attempt to resurrect VBD, but no matter what he did, he couldn't bring it back to life.
+He lost a match to PCO and was attacked by Kon right after.